We've been fighting the proposed Keystone XL tar sands pipeline for nearly six years now - and

 While the State Department deemed this scenario “unlikely” in February of this year, it is this very scenario that reality has borne out in the interim 11 months.
 Simply put, even the State Department’s FEIS indicates that Keystone XL will have a significant impact on the climate under circumstances like those we are seeing today.

 Given this, along with the President’s resurgent leadership on climate lately (releasing first-ever limits on carbon pollution from our power sector, announcing an historic deal with China to reduce our nations’ economy-wide emissions, sending Secretary Kerry to Lima to forge a global climate agreement), the President is well positioned to seize yet another leadership moment for protecting the climate by rejecting Keystone XL.
 We certainly hope he does.

 * WTI (a crude oil benchmark price) has lost around 40 percent since June.
 Many tar sands producers are cutting back capital expenditure as a result.

-Joy Bergey is PennFuture's federal policy director.
-She's based in Philadelphia and tweets at @joybergey.
+Joy Bergey is PennFuture's federal policy director and is based in Philadelphia.
+She tweets @joybergey.